 As you can see, there are significant positives to both brand protection approaches.
 It makes sense then to advocate for a layered approach which combines covert and overt security measures.
 By incorporating a blended application of these solutions, you are creating a significant barrier to counterfeiting and product diversion–taking the best steps you are able to to ensure that your company and your brand thrives.

 Layered visible and invisible security offers important benefits.
 Notably, it is even more secure than only utilizing one method.
 Applying multiple anti-counterfeiting measures also makes it even more difficult to replicate your security methods.
 Ensuring consumers are receiving real and not suspect product provides value to your company by confirming people are having the expected experience with your product, hopefully resulting in repurchase and possibly even evangelizing its quality.

 One tip to keep in mind is to make some of the anti-counterfeiting marks easy to find overt codes.
-If the entities seeking to do harm to your brand find those simple to locate codes, chances are they will stop there and not seek out the more sophisticated covert security features.
+If the entities seeking to do harm to your brand find it simple to locate codes, chances are they will stop there and not seek out the more sophisticated covert security features.
 Examples of these overt marks include hologram images on passports, driver’s licenses, identification cards, and more.

 How VerifyMe can help you fight counterfeits?

 As product authentication and customer engagement experts, VerifyMe is uniquely positioned to understand your challenges and help you identify the approach that makes the most sense for your brand.
 Our patented and proprietary solutions have been used to help solve counterfeiting and diversion challenges and improve product-level customer engagement across markets and around the world.
 Some of the markets we serve include cosmetics, cannabis, nutraceuticals, food and beverage, and apparel.
 Regardless of product or industry, with our bespoke solutions put together by experts with decades of experience we have a way to help you ensure that your consumers are interacting with an authentic brand experience from your company.